HL7/fhir-consent-management/input/pagecontent/sharing.md

 ### Who has consulted my Consent record to make a decision on sharing my health information?
 Nestled in between question #1 and question #3 is the question around who consulted a patient's Consent record.
 There will be times when a Consent record was consulted and a decision made to **NOT** share information.
 A patient may want to know that this happened.

 To enable this question to be answered, the [Record Disclosure Operation](OperationDefinition-record-disclosure.html) is introduced in this guide.
-It records an AuditEvent whenever a Consent record was consulted, no matter whether that led to health information sharing or not.
+It records a [FAST Audit Event](StructureDefinition-FASTConsentAuditEvent.html) whenever a Consent record was consulted, no matter whether that led to health information sharing or not.